Bozeman native returns from the Olympic trials and eats pizza

 “We ran under the Olympic rings and you could look up and the Olympic cauldron from 1996 had been lit and it was the first time since 1996 they had lit that cauldron,” Chura said, “I did take a moment I really appreciate that because even though I was not going to make the Olympic team I was on the same road as the people who were.”

-Chura thinks she came in 304th she says regardless the experience was unreal people from all over the world lined Peach Street in Atlanta and cheered her on.
+Chura says she thinks she came in 304th.
+She says regardless, the experience was unreal people from all over the world lined Peach Street in Atlanta and cheered her on.

 But now- she’s in full relaxation mode.